 So what is the Three Bright Days Challenge?
 It's simple:

-We are currently in the lunar month of Rajab, with the Bright Days falling on February 25th, 26th and 27th.
+We are currently in the lunar month of Dhul-Qa'dah, with the Bright Days falling on June 23th, 24th and 25th.
 (To keep track of all the Bright Days in 2021, download our free Islamic calendar).
-The challenge extends to Sha'ban and we'll confirm the Bright Days of that month on our page.

 If you are unable to fast - don't worry, you can still take part!
 Sponsor your children or your friends to take on the challenge!
 That way, you'll be helping to revive this Sunnah while making a difference in Yemen and Syria.